 Research Tools: Decision Support

-NWS forecasters have a firehose of information directed at them, especially when there is a threat of severe weather.
-NSSL investigates methods and techniques to diagnose severe weather events more quickly and accurately.
+National Weather Service forecasters receive a firehose of information, especially when there is a threat of severe weather.
+The NOAA National Severe Storms Laboratory investigates methods and techniques to diagnose severe weather events more quickly and accurately.

-NSSL has more than ten NWS workstations — the Advanced Weather Interactive Processing System 2 (AWIPS2) — available for use in product evaluation.
-NSSL uses these AWIPS2 stations to test and demonstrate warning products and techniques that have been developed here that will be available in the NWS Forecast Office in the future.
+NSSL has more than twenty NWS workstations — the Advanced Weather Interactive Processing System 2 (AWIPS2) — available for use in product evaluation.
+NSSL uses these AWIPS2 stations to test and demonstrate warning products and techniques that have been developed at NSSL that will be available in the NWS Forecast Office in the future.

 NSSL Development Lab

-NSSL's Development Lab includes four wall-mounted plasma screen displays and enough room for at least 10 workstations.
-A large round table occupies the middle of the room for lunchtime “brown bag” discussions and other meetings.
-Researchers, forecasters and developers are using the lab to evaluate new platforms and techniques in real-time as a team.
-The workstations in the lab can be quickly adapted for visualization and incorporation of unique data sources including dual-pol and phased array radars.
+NSSL's Development Lab includes multiple wall-mounted displays and 10 flexible workstations that can support AWIPS2 or other locally developed software and algorithms.
+With these capabilities, the area can act as an extension of the NOAA Hazardous Weather Testbed for larger experiments.
+A large round table occupies the middle of the room for focus groups.
+Researchers, forecasters, developers, and emergency managers use the lab to evaluate new platforms and techniques in real-time as a team.
+The workstations in the lab may be quickly adapted for visualization and incorporation of unique data sources including radar and satellite to facilitate research and discussion.